Akaflieg-Freiburg/enrouteManual/02-senseAndAvoid.rst

 ###############

 Midair collisions are a major reason for loss of lives in general aviation.
-Collisions often happen near airfields or in the traffic circuit.
+While anti-collision systems are still not mandatory in several European countries, it is clear that no responsible pilot will fly without such a system.
 In order to enhance security, **Enroute Flight Navigation** can connect to your aircraft's traffic receiver and show nearby traffic in the moving map.

 .. toctree::